ParisTravelPlanner.com Logo Riding RER Trains in Paris, France

 Buying Your Ticket

-Keep your ticket, as you will need it to exit the station at the end of your journey.
+If you have a physical ticket, keep it—you'll need it to exit the system at the end of your journey.

 Finding Your Platform